cse-sim/cse/doc/src/docs/input-data/terminal.md

 Choice of:

-<%= csv_table(<<END, :row_header => false)
+{{
-  NONE,         No fan in this TERMINAL (default); input for other terminal fan members disallowed.
+  csv_table("NONE,         No fan in this TERMINAL (default); input for other terminal fan members disallowed.
   SERIES,       Fan runs whenever scheduled ON (see tfanSched&comma; next); if VAV cfm &lt; terminal fan cfm (tfanVfDs)&comma; the additional flow comes from the return air.
   PARALLEL,     Fan runs when scheduled ON (see tfanSched) and terminal's simulated VAV cfm is less than tfanVfDs plus tuVfMn ?? plus tuVfMn??.
-Terminal fan cfm is added to VAV cfm from AIRHANDLER to get cfm to ZONE.
+Terminal fan cfm is added to VAV cfm from AIRHANDLER to get cfm to ZONE.")
-END
-%>
+}}

 {{